paliydmn/dd_resi_dvb_t/README.md

 1. **Navigate to the Logs Directory**: Open your terminal or file explorer and go to the `app/logs` directory within your project.

 2. **Open the Log File**: Use a text editor or viewer of your choice to open the log file corresponding to the adapter you are interested in.
 For example:
-   - **For Adapter #1**: `tail -f ffmpeg_a1.log`
+   - **For Adapter #1**: `tail -f ff_name_id.log`
-   - **For Adapter #2**: `less ffmpeg_a2.log`
+   - **For Adapter #2**: `less ff_name_id.log`

 3. **Monitor Logs**: Logs are continuously updated with output from FFmpeg.
 The files include detailed information about the FFmpeg process, including both standard output and error messages.

 ### Log Rotation

 Log files are managed with rotation enabled.
-Each log file will be rotated when it reaches a size of 10 MB, and up to 5 backup copies will be kept.
+Each log file will be rotated when it reaches a size of 1 MB, and up to 3 backup copies will be kept.
 Older log files are automatically archived to prevent excessive disk usage.
+You may set up the log settings at `resicast/settings.py` file (retsart the service or server after settings change)

 ---